snuc-cc/Beginners-Guide-to-CSE/README.md

 - `cd /` will move the terminal to the root directory
 - `cd ~` or just `cd` will move the terminal to the home directory
 ### `ls`
 - `ls` shows all the visible files and folders in directory.
 - `ls -a` shows all the hidden and visible files and folders in the directory.
 - `ls -A` shows **almost** all the hidden and visible files and folders in the directory(It excludes the `.` which loops back to the current directory and the `..` which points to the parent directory)
 - `ls -l` displays all the visible files and folders and lists them in tabular form with some extra information(like size, author, date modified, etc)
-### touch
+### `touch`
-    - makes an empty file
+    - Creates

 ### mkdir
     - makes a folder